alberthli/safe_quadrotor/README.md

 ## Implementations
 There are two controllers on master.
 The first is a simple PD controller and the second is the safe multirate MPC controller.
 You can adjust the rates at which the CBF is applied and the MPC discretization.
 The logic for generating the CBFs and their Lie derivatives is located in proj/extra as a MATLAB script.
 There is currently only support for spherical obstacles.

+To run the code, change the settings in ```proj_script.py``` and run it.
+There is currently no argparse support.

 ## Citing
-If this work is at all useful for you, please use the following citation
+If this work is at all useful for you, please use the following citation.
 ```
 @misc{Li2020_safe_quad,
-  author = {Albert Li, Brent Yi, Daniel Sotsaikich},
+  author = {Albert Li, Daniel Sotsaikich, Brent Yi},
   title = {Safe Quadrotor Control and Simulation},
   year = {2020},
   publisher = {GitHub},